brainhack-school2020/deep_representational_learning/README.md

-# Exploring deep neural networks' representations and their similarity with the visual brain
+# Exploring representations of deep neural networks and their similarity with the human brain

 ## Summary